makeabilitylab/physcomp/communication/handpose-serial.md

 }
 {% endhighlight JavaScript %}

 And that's it!
 Because our [`SerialTemplate`](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/SerialTemplate) already supports connecting to a serial device by clicking on the canvas (by default) and/or auto-connecting to previously approved web serial devices, we are all set.
+Feel free to add in your own connection code (*e.g.,* a specific "Connect Button" for web serial).
+The full code is [here](https://editor.p5js.org/jonfroehlich/sketches/vMbPOkdzu).

 ![](assets/images/ScreenshotOfHandWaverFullRunningInP5OnlineEditor.png)
 **Figure.** A screenshot of HandWaver running in the [p5.js online editor](https://editor.p5js.org/jonfroehlich/sketches/vMbPOkdzu).
-The code is also on GitHub (live page, code).
-TODO.
+The code is also on GitHub ([live page](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/HandWaver/), [code](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/ml5js/HandWaver)).
 {: .fs-1 }

-The full code is [here](https://editor.p5js.org/jonfroehlich/sketches/vMbPOkdzu).

 Now on to the Arduino side!